Speakeasy Logo

 Use CommonJS (commonjs) if…

-• The SDK is used primarily for Node.js and older projects.
+• The SDK is used primarily in Node.js environments or older projects.

 Use ESM (esm) if…

-• SDK consumers use modern bundlers like Vite or Webpack.
+• SDK consumers use modern bundlers like Vite, Webpack, or Rollup.

-• Tree-shaking and bundle size are top priorities.
+• Tree-shaking and bundle size optimization are top priorities.

 Use Dual Mode (dual) if…